Majorization via positivity of Jack and Macdonald polynomial differences: Jack polynomial differences and the Muirhead semiring

-We next come to the case of $\lambda, \mu \in \mathcal P_2$.
-Here we continue the calculations in Toy Example~\ref{example}.
-Expanding the difference of the normalized Jack polynomials in Muirhead differences and suppressing the argument $\tau$ in them as usual, we obtain:
+We next come to the case of two variables.
+Here we continue the calculations in \cref{ex:CGS}.
+Expanding the difference of the normalized Jack polynomials in Muirhead differences and suppressing the parameter $\tau$ as usual, we obtain:

 Let

 Then by Abel's lemma,

 where the summand $M_{(d/2,d/2)}$ is only present when $d$ is even.
 It is not hard to prove by telescoping that